 The benefits of the regions will be presented in the deliverable D.T2.3.1 Transnational evaluation by fellow specialists of research.
-Two of four surveys for the pilots in Cuneo and Bracak are already performed so far.
-The surveys of Lendava and Weiz will follow.
 All interview results are connected to the WPT2 - Systematic procedures for implementation of energy storages in HUC to better understand favourable conditions for the implementation of the demonstration measures.
 The transnational cooperation within Store4HUC allows to get higher visibility at regional, national and European level.